akumImchen/javascript/README.md

 # javascript
-a code repo for javascript  series
+a code repo for small projects based on js topics